Too Aware to Play Along

 I kept it going into junior high and high school, playing both baseball and football.
 On the football field I lined up at quarterback, wide receiver, and at cornerback on defense, and I excelled there too.
 The dream was always to try and go pro in baseball, but along the way I got pulled into the music scene and ended up chasing that route instead.
 Even then, I never really left sports behind.
 I kept playing, jumping into league softball over the years and staying connected to the game any way I could.

 As far as watching sports, my heart stays close to home.
-I love the Atlanta Braves and Falcons, and when it comes to college football, I’m a huge Georgia fan—Go Dawgs.
+I love the Atlanta Braves and Falcons, and when it comes to college football, I’m a huge Georgia fan—Go Dawgs!
 Major League Baseball, the NFL, and college football are my mainstays, but I also enjoy basketball and golf, both playing and watching.
 Sports have always been more than just games to me.
 I’m thankful I grew up the way I did, grateful for the chance to play, I miss them days…

 …….⚾🏈→🧠→💪→⛈️→†→’…….o8o→||→{me}→~⛈~→|†|→’ …….⚾🏈…….“`💥→🧱→|†|→’…….⚾+🏈→|me|→⛈️→’